Not All Retrievals are Useful: Cross-Attention for Input-Aware RAG in Time Series Forecasting: Conclusion

 \section{Conclusion}

 In this work, we introduce Cross-RAG, a zero-shot retrieval-augmented framework for TS forecasting that selectively attends to query-relevant samples and models their input-level interactions via cross-attention.
-Our results show consistent improvements across diverse zero-shot scenarios and demonstrate effective selective retrieval with high efficiency, while remaining robust to variations in retrieval settings, distance metrics, and the choice of top-$k$.
+Our results show consistent improvements in zero-shot settings, demonstrating effective and efficient selective retrieval that is robust to retrieval settings, distance metrics, and the choice of top-$k$.
+We further validate generalizability across TSFM backbones (e.g., Chronos-Bolt and MOMENT) and provide analyses on knowledge base sensitivity and extended forecast horizons.

-\textbf{Limitation and future works.} While Cross-RAG relies on input-level relationships for selective retrieval, it does not exploit auxiliary information, such as metadata.
-Future work includes adaptive retrieval and interaction mechanisms that incorporate this information across datasets.
+\textbf{Limitation and future works.} While Cross-RAG relies on input-level relationships for selective retrieval, it does not exploit auxiliary information such as metadata.
+Furthermore, following the common evaluation protocols used in prior RAG-based time series forecasting methods, our evaluation focuses on conventional forecasting datasets, and extending to large-scale benchmarks (e.g., GIFT-Eval~\cite{aksu2024gift}) would further strengthen the findings.
+Future work includes adaptive retrieval and interaction mechanisms that incorporate such auxiliary information across datasets.
+We also provide an empirical analysis showing that learnable gating introduces instability due to noisy per-instance gradients, and a deeper theoretical understanding of the optimal fusion dynamics remains an open problem.
+Finally, as Cross-RAG is a backbone-agnostic framework, we hope it will naturally extend to future TSFMs, as it relies on input-level interactions without requiring architecture-specific modifications.